Roadmap Implementation: Skin and Eye Irritation

 • Participation in a validation study of the Vitrigel test method, an in vitro method to identify eye irritants, coordinated by the Japanese Center for Evaluation of Alternative Methods (adopted in 2019 as OECD Test Guideline 494).

 • A NICEATM-coordinated validation study of the OptiSafe test method, an in vitro method to identify eye irritants (Choksi et al. 2020).
-The OptiSafe test method is under consideration by OECD for addition to Test Guideline 496, which describes in vitro methods to identify potential eye irritants.
+The OptiSafe test method has been accepted by OECD via an update to Test Guideline 496, which describes in vitro methods to identify potential eye irritants.

 • NICEATM-led development of computational models to predict eye irritation potential from chemical structure (Sedykh et al. 2022).
 These models may be used in screening chemicals and/or inclusion in a tiered-testing strategy for eye irritation potential.